-Almost a year ago to the day, I blogged about On-SERP SEO and the increasing importance of featured snippets.
-This time in 2019, marketers everywhere were working to secure their site’s own featured snippets in order to earn the top spot on a results page, which was lovingly referred to as position zero.
+I blogged about On-SERP SEO and the increasing importance of featured snippets.
+This time in 2019, marketers everywhere were working to secure their site’s featured snippets to earn the top spot on a results page, which was lovingly referred to as position zero.

 Position zero is essentially the Mt.
 Everest for SEO pros since this is where fully optimized URLs were prominently featured and ranked above position #1 in the normal search results.
 For example, here’s the featured snippet in position zero for the search query “What is an Android TV box?”
 You’ll notice the featured snippet provides the user with a complete answer without requiring a click-through.

 Ultimately, Google’s goal for featured snippets in the top SERP spot is searcher-centric.
-While it might complicate our lives as marketers (since featured snippets arguably negate the need for searchers to click through to the web page), it was designed to provide a searcher with an answer that is relevant, concise and conveniently visible.
+While it might complicate our lives as marketers (since featured snippets arguably negate the need for searchers to click through to the web page), it was designed to provide a searcher with a relevant, concise, and convenient answer.

 Current Situation: Google Deduplicates Search Results In Light of Featured Snippets

-Throughout last year, URLs that held position zero by way of featured snippets often benefited by appearing twice on the first page of the search results.
+Throughout 2019, URLs that held position zero by way of featured snippets often benefited by appearing twice on the first page of the search results.
 Twice!
 Some may have even appeared in the number one ranking spot just under position zero.
 Scenarios like this were enormously beneficial to organic traffic; the more SERP territory you occupy, the more exposure you have, potentially increasing your click-through rate.
-It was a marketer’s paradise to occupy those top spots...the operative word being was.
+It was a marketer’s paradise to occupy those top spots... the operative word being was.

 Now, Google’s latest update involved a decluttering of page one search results.
 URLs elevated to position zero with a featured snippet will no longer appear anywhere else on page one.
 This clean-up is known as deduplication.